Everyone is asking for book ideas like crazy lately. Here are my top ten books about travel and food I read. Which book would you like to read first?

 Then I discovered the historical fiction genre.
 My first was Russka by Edward Rutherfurd.
 I consumed lots of his bricks after.
 In between these phases, my reading was peppered with self-help, DIY, light comedies, and many more types of books.

 But now I am really into travel stories, food memoirs, and for something completely out of left field, really sarcastic humorous authors.
-If you are looking to buy something to read for 2019, maybe my favorite books of 2018 will inspire you.
+If you are looking to buy something to read maybe my favorite books will inspire you.

 This post contains affiliate links.